Connecting local responses around the world

 Kinshasa.
 Dusty as usual, but there are some clear stars shining through the dust.
 It has been more than 15 months since my last visit.
 There are flatscreen TVs now in the airport.
 I feel both a little nervous and excited.
 The friends of RDCCompetence come and pick me up with their usual hospitality.
 Already on the way to my Christian guesthouse, I hear some of the impressive progress that is happening over the last months.
 I feel the excitement takes over and have troubles sleeping under my…Continue

 Sometime in May 2012, I was invited by Ugandan ministry of Gender, Labour and Social Development to present a paper on Community Life Competence Process during a workshop drafting the first Social Gerontology Manual for Community Workers.
-The presentation attracted the attention of the ministry as a…Continue
+The presentation attracted the attention of the ministry as a very innovative and sustainable approach in promoting community ownership when…Continue

 I see the power of local response during a SALT Visit cum BBQ at Sembawang